oskarAtWork/validation-testing/README.md

 - a file, then the test is ran against that file
 - a directory, then the test is ran against all json files in that directory (not recursive at the moment but easy to fix if that is desirable)
+- a url, then it tries to fetch from that repo
+- qa. tests all qa
+- prod: tests all prod
+- all: tests both prod and qa

 ex: